vesor/notes/hp_omen880.md

     use windows diskutil to compress disk C, to allocate space for linux format a udisk to fat32
-    and copy all files to the udisk from the ubuntu install iso reboot and go to bios, disable safe boot. then boot from udisk
+    and copy all files to the udisk from the ubuntu install iso reboot and go to bios, disable secure boot. then boot from udisk

 (Bios hotkey: F9 to show boot list, F10 to go bios settings.)